Recently, a meeting with a prospective client led to an interesting conversion about the value of a web design and a website.

 Since that initial conversation, I've started to ask similar questions with all new prospects.
 Surprisingly, I've yet to meet anyone that really has a firm grasp of the value of a website visitor.
 Most business owners know the value of a customer, but I doubt very few have taken the time to figure out some additional key data as it relates to their web presence.

-If you're serious about Inbound Marketing, there are some key metrics that you should be aware of:
+If you're serious about measuring your marketing ROI, there are some key metrics that you should be aware of:

-- Visitor-to-Lead Conversion Rate: How many website visits do you need to generate a lead?
+- Visitor-to-MQL Conversion Rate: How many website visits do you need to generate a non-spam Marketing Qualified Lead (MQL)?

 Let's assume every new customer you gain is worth $4,000 per month in recurring revenue, and the average customer stays with you for 3 years (36 months).